dougct/predictability/README.md

 ## Citation

-If you happen to use this library, we would appreciate if you could cite one of our papers below, which build upon [Song et al.'s work](https://science.sciencemag.org/content/327/5968/1018) on predictability in human mobility.
+If you happen to use this library, we would appreciate if you could cite one of our papers below:

 ```